jonahsandersgaming/mee6/README.md

 `chmod 755 install.sh`

 Then run it:

 `./install.sh`

-You can then remove it with `rm install.sh`.
+You can then remove it with:

+`rm install.sh`.

 # Config
 Now that all the dependencies are installed we can move onto confgiuring some of the variables.